msal4/nimrey-code/src/pages/posts/how-to-build-a-news-app-with-react-native.md

 ![screenshot](https://thepracticaldev.s3.amazonaws.com/i/fa1ztf421utl1cal60h3.jpg)
 *and we can refresh the app*
 ![screenshot](https://thepracticaldev.s3.amazonaws.com/i/ghu5if5yehnln21u1hyn.jpg)
 There you go!
-The source code for the app is available on GitHub [HERE](https://github.com/msal4/royal_news) you can improve upon it and make a pull request😄.
+The source code for the app is available on GitHub [HERE](https://github.com/msal4/royal_news) you can improve upon it and make a pull request.

 I hope you enjoyed my article!
-If you have any questions at all, feel free to comment or reach me on [twitter](https://twitter.com/4msal4) and I will definitely help :)
+If you have any questions at all, feel free to comment or reach me on [twitter](https://twitter.com/4msal4) and I will definitely help.

-Also don't forget to share the article😄👇.